tassiluca/direct-style-experiments/docs/content/docs/04-rears.md

 ## Takeaways

-- Channels in Scala Gears are fine to model flow of data **that exist without application's request from them**: incoming network connections, event streams, etc...
+- Channels in Scala Gears are good to model flow of data **that exist without application's request from them**: incoming network connections, event streams, etc...
+- The scheduling mechanism of Task, along with the mutiplexer abstraction, despite having some stability issues, allows to implement flows of **hot** data which are listened by multiple consumers.
+- Transformation operators inspired by the Reactive world could enhance the expressiveness of the framework, making it more suitable for modeling reactive event-based systems.

 {{< button relref="/03-channels" >}} **Previous**: Channels as a communication primitive{{< /button >}}